Howard County, Maryland: History

 Prior to the European colonization of what is now Howard County in the 1600s, the area served as farming and hunting grounds for Indigenous peoples including the Piscataway and Susquehannock peoples.
 The Maryland Historical Trust has documented Indigenous sites along the Patapsco, Patuxent, Middle and Little Patuxent River valleys.
 In 1652, the Susquehannock tribes signed a peace treaty with Maryland, giving up their provenance over the territory that is now Howard County.
 In 1800, the mean center of U.S. population as calculated by the US Census Bureau was found in what is now Howard County.

 In 1838, Dr. William Watkins of Richland Manor proposed the "Howard District" of Anne Arundel County.
 After several adjournments, the area of western Anne Arundel County was designated the Howard District in 1839.
 The district had the same status as a county except that it was not separately represented in the Maryland General Assembly.
 In 1841, the county built its first courthouse in Ellicott City.
-At the January 1851 constitutional convention, Thomas Beale Dorsey submitted a petition led by James Sykes.
+At the January 1851 constitutional convention, Thomas Beale Dorsey submitted a petition led by James Sykes (Sykesville became a prominent community in subsequent years, and was named after him).
 A committee was formed with Dorsey, Bowie, Smith, Harbine and Ricaud.
 After several postponements, the district was erected officially as Howard County on July 4, 1851, after the approval of the new constitution at the election held June 4, 1851.

 The plantations of modern Howard County used slave labor as early as 1690.
 At the time of the Underground Railroad, some Howard County residents assisted slaves who were escaping to freedom.
 This was particularly risky, as many prominent plantation families were Confederate sympathizers during the Civil War, contributing militiamen to the South to protect local interests.
 Maryland was exempt from the Emancipation Proclamation, later abolishing slavery in the update of the Maryland Constitution in November 1864.